 Whether fine dining or at a baseball game, the boiled peanut is a perfect companion.
 Our favorite boiled peanuts recipe is a spicy one that’s sure to give you a kick of flavor!

 Oh She-Crab Soup, how we love you.
 One of our favorite Southern foods.
 This Southern dish is the richest, creamiest, savoriest bisque you’ll ever have.

 This soup is made from the meat of a fresh female crab (aka she-crab) and is blended with cream and a drop of dry sherry.
 Found in the South Carolina Lowcountry and Georgia Coast, you can savor it on the airy porch dining of a Savannah or Charleston restaurant with a mint julep in hand and an ocean breeze curling by.

 Shrimp & Grits

 Brunch anyone?
-What is brunch without its cocktails like the mint julep?
-And what is a Southern brunch without shrimp and grits?
+What would a Southern brunch be without shrimp and grits?

 Grits is a porridge-like dish that’s made from cornmeal.
 It originated in the South with Native American influence and is derived from a Muskogee tribe maize porridge.
 Shrimp and Grits is a Lowcountry staple of the Carolinas and Georgia.